Regulation of nicotine marketing: Formula One auto racing

 at the Bahrain, Monaco and Chinese Grands Prix.
 Ferrari was the only team backed by a cigarette brand in the 2007 Formula One season.
 Since the start of the 2008 season, Ferrari has no longer carried Marlboro logos at any races, even those at which tobacco advertising is allowed.
 It is therefore unlikely that any F1 car will ever directly advertise tobacco again.
 However the barcode symbol that was used for some time was "subliminally" suggestive of the Marlboro branding, and signified their sponsorship.
 For part of 2010 and onwards, Ferrari no longer had the barcode symbol; the only signification of sponsorship was the team name, Scuderia Ferrari Marlboro, although the team's logo showed the left side of the Marlboro chevron.
 However, from the 2011 British Grand Prix, Ferrari dropped the Marlboro sponsor from their official name, and reverted to the name Scuderia Ferrari as their official name, due to ongoing pressure from people against tobacco sponsorship.

 Sponsorship from the tobacco industry still exists in the sport as of 2021.
 Ferrari's title sponsor Mission Winnow is a wholly owned subsidiary of Philip Morris (the owner of Marlboro) and McLaren is sponsored by A Better Tomorrow, an initiative by British American Tobacco.
 Both teams and companies claim these partnerships have nothing to do with tobacco or nicotine products.
 Critics argue however, that the sponsorships are just a form of subliminal advertising to bypass strict regulation.
 In 2021, Ferrari removed Mission Winnow from its title name and livery for the Grands Prix in the European Union, likely due to the bans on tobacco advertising.
+Before Phillip Morris/Mission Winnow dropped their sponsorship of the team before the start of the 2022 Formula One World Championship.

-BAT's sponsorship on McLaren were less interrupted than Philip Morris's Mission Winnow case, as BAT expand their branding on McLaren since 2020, including advertising their alternative products such as Velo nicotine pouches and Vuse e-cigarettes.
+BAT's sponsorship on McLaren were less interrupted than Philip Morris's Mission Winnow case, as BAT expand their branding on McLaren since 2020, including advertising their alternative products such as Velo nicotine pouches and Vuse vapes.